rotki/docs/usage-guides/assets.md

 You can also ignore assets by clicking asset icons anywhere on the app, that will redirect you to this overview asset page.
 In this page, you can ignore or un-ignore a selected asset.

 It is also possible to ignore NFTs.
-To do this navigate to `Accounts & Balances → Non fungible balances` and toggle the ignore NFT switch.
+To do this navigate to `Balances → NFT Balances` and toggle the ignore NFT switch.
 Then you can use the filter to view the ignored NFTs.

 ![Ignoring NFTs](/images/rotki_ignore_nfts.png)